-The Government has approved the project, subject to 157 binding conditions that will address potential Indigenous, socio-economic and environmental impacts.
+The Government has approved the project, subject to 24 binding conditions that will help ensure the project operates safely.

-TransCanada Pipelines Ltd. is proposing to construct and operate a pipeline to transport crude oil from Hardisty, Alberta to Saint John, New Brunswick.
+TransCanada Pipelines Ltd. proposed to construct and operate a pipeline to transport crude oil from Hardisty, Alberta to Saint John, New Brunswick.

 - Pipelines are a safe, efficient and reliable way to move Canadian energy to consumers.
 Let’s look at the facts.